matomo-org/developer-documentation/docs/3.x/migrate-piwik-2-to-3.md

 In the past all you needed to do was to define a `$menuTitle` property.
 This got a bit more complex.
 First you need to define a widget as explained in the previous step.
 Then you need to remove the `$menuTitle` property and add a new property `$subcategoryId`.
 The subcategory is the name of the page the report should be added to.
-This allows you to now add any report any existing reporting page or to create a new reporting page by defining a new subcategoryId that has not been used by any other page yet.
+This allows you to either add any report to any existing reporting page, or to create a new reporting page by defining a new subcategoryId that has not been used by any other page yet.

 [Learn more about the new API in the Reports guide.](/guides/custom-reports#making-it-a-widget).

 ## Widgets

-All plugin's widgets used to be define in just one class.
-This had it's limitation and a couple of drawbacks just as having to require dependencies for all widgets even when just one widget was executed and the list of dependencies got quite long sometimes.
+All of a plugin's widgets used to be defined in just one class.
+This simple architecture had a couple of drawbacks such as having to require dependencies for all widgets even when just one widget was executed (the list of dependencies got quite long sometimes).
-Also sometimes many different widgets were created in one file and it wasn't really clean.
-Now each widget is defined in it's own file and can be configured in several ways.
+Also sometimes many different widgets were created in one class and it wasn't really clean.
+Now each widget is defined in its own file and can be configured in several ways.

 We recommend to first create a new Widget via the console: